Reading Chord Charts & Leadsheets

-A chord chart (or chart) is a form of musical notation that in addition to writing out non-embellished melody, describes harmonic and rhythmic information.
-It is the most common form of notation used by professional session musicians playing jazz or popular music.
-It is intended primarily for a rhythm section ( usually consisting of piano, guitar, drums and bass ).
-In these genres the musicians are expected to be able to improvise the actual notes used to represent the chord and the appropriate ornamentation or counter melody.
+A Chord Chart (or chart) is a form of musical notation that, in addition to writing out non-embellished melody, describes harmonic and rhythmic information.
+It is the most common form of notation used by professional musicians playing jazz or popular music.
+It's intended primarily for a rhythm section ( usually consisting of piano, guitar, drums and bass ).
+In these genres, the musicians are expected to be able to improvise the actual notes used to represent the chord and the appropriate ornamentation or counter melody.

 A Chord Chart is simply these directions.
-It contain the chords and form of the song to play.
-I might or might not contain directions on where to put you fingers, chord diagrams or where to play any particular note.
-Depending on the intended final use of the chart it can as simple as the chords to completely written out instrument part for a recording.
+It contains the chords and form of the song to play.
+I might or might not contain directions on where to put your fingers, chord diagrams or where to play any particular note.
+Depending on the intended final use of the chart, it simply the chords to a completely written out instrument part for a recording.

 A Few Reading Lessons to Get You Started

-The following two lessons are the first lessons for a series of lessons on reading in the open positiona dn a series for more advanced reading up the neck.
+The following two lessons are the first lessons for a series of lessons on reading in the open position and a series for more advanced reading up the neck.

 Reading for Ukulele - The Next Steps